 Shipboard dining options - Food and Drinks

-- On Iona ship, PandO debuts a new "food market" concept.
+On Iona ship, P&O debuted the "food market" dining concept.
 "The Quays" piazza (Deck 8) has a great number of takeaway and self-service food bars.
-The Quays cuisines are international, including American diner classics, Asian street food, plus the new "Olive Grove", "Hook Line and Vinegar", "Boardwalk Diner", "Fusion".
+The Quays restaurants and eateries offer international food, including American diner classics, Asian street food, Mediterranean sharing platters, fish & chips, Italian gelato, plus the new "Olive Grove", "Hook Line and Vinegar", "Boardwalk Diner", "Fusion".

 - "The Boardwalk Diner" is self-service, all-day food bar for classic American cuisine, which menu includes burgers, hot dogs, fried chicken, eggs over easy,